listumps/wine_themes/README.md

 ### Installing

 * Download latest [release](https://github.com/listumps/wine_themes/releases/latest)
-* Considering your WINEPREFIX is the default one (~/.wine) then just unzip all files and folders into ~/.wine/drive_c/windows/resources/themes directory
+* Considering your WINEPREFIX is the default one (~/.wine) then just unzip all files and folders into ~/.wine/drive_c/windows/resources/themes

 ### Applying a theme